o7q/cubeLauncher/README.md

 # Overview
 This tool works like CurseForge except it is inside of a single executable file without the need of an installer.
 It creates its own launcher profile within the Minecraft launcher preventing it from interfering with any previous installations.

-The options menu includes several features that allow you to change the settings for the installation, such as the name, arguments, resolution, etc.

-To use the config features simply use the "Save Config" and "Load Config" buttons.
-Doing this will save/load the specified options to a config file specific to the selected installation. \
-Using the "Override Config" option will globally override any saved configs.

 <br>

 Using and creating config files manually can be accomplished by following these steps: